Canada's West Fraser Timber to buy rival Norbord in $3 billion deal

-(Reuters) - Canadian wood products maker West Fraser Timber Co WFT.TO said on Thursday it would buy smaller rival Norbord Inc OSB.TO for about C$4 billion ($3.05 billion) in stock, strengthening its presence in North America and expanding into Europe.
+(Reuters) - Canada's West Fraser Timber Co WFT.TO said on Thursday it would buy smaller rival Norbord Inc OSB.TO for about C$4 billion ($3.05 billion) in stock, to expand into Europe and add new wood products.

-The deal comes as lumber manufacturers recover from the disruption caused by the COVID-19 pandemic, while record low mortgage rates and a shift to work from home encourage people to buy homes, undertake renovation and do-it-yourself projects.
+Lumber manufacturers, recovering from the disruption caused by the COVID-19 pandemic, are now betting on record low mortgage rates and a shift to work from home to encourage people to buy new homes, as well as to undertake do-it-yourself tasks.

-Norbord is the world’s largest producer of oriented-strand boards, used for flooring, wall and roof sheathing, and has 17 plants located in the United States, Europe and Canada.
+The deal helps West Fraser diversify into oriented strand board (OSB) as Norbord is the world’s largest producer of the engineered wood used for flooring, wall and roof sheathing.

-West Fraser, which in April withdrew its 2020 output forecast citing changes in production schedules due to the health crisis, said it planned to retain all Norbord mills.
+West Fraser, which will apply to list its shares on the New York Stock Exchange, intends to retain Norbord’s 17 plants in North America and Europe.

+“Our two top picks combining makes a lot of sense as it provides West Fraser an opportunity to expand into another attractive category in wood products (OSB) by acquiring the leading producer with a very similar culture,” CIBC Capital Markets analyst Hamir Patel said.

+The combined business should see less earnings volatility as lumber and OSB have different peak and trough cycles, he said.

-Norbord shareholders will receive 0.675 of a West Fraser share for each held, or C$49.35 per share based on West Fraser’s closing price on Nov.
-18. That represents a premium of 13.6% to Norbord stock’s last close.
+Norbord shareholders will receive 0.675 of a West Fraser share for each held, or C$49.35 per share based on West Fraser’s Wednesday closing price.
+That represents a premium of 13.6% to Norbord stock’s last close.

 The deal is expected to help save about C$80 million annually within two years after close, likely in the first quarter of 2021.

-West Fraser will also apply to list its shares on the New York Stock Exchange, and its shareholders will own about 56% of the combined company on deal closing.

-Brookfield Asset Management Inc BAMa.TO, the top shareholder in Norbord with about 43% of the company's shares, has agreed to vote in favor of the deal.
+Brookfield Asset Management Inc BAMa.TO, Norbord's top investor holding 43% of shares, has agreed to vote in favor of the deal.

-Some affiliates of members of the Ketcham family, which founded West Fraser, have also agreed to vote about 13 million shares, or 19% of outstanding shares, in favor of the transaction.
+Some affiliates of members of the Ketcham family, which founded West Fraser, will vote about 19% of outstanding shares for the transaction.

 Reporting by Arundhati Sarkar in Bengaluru; Editing by Amy Caren Daniel and Sriraj Kalluvila